atbcb/usab-uswds/_pages/advisory-committee-reports/courthouse/caac-report.md

 *Recommendations from the Courthouse Access Advisory Committee*

 This report contains recommendations of the Courthouse Access Advisory Committee for the U.S. Access Board's use in developing and disseminating guidance on accessible courthouse design under the Americans with Disabilities Act and the Architectural Barriers Act.
-This is not a regulation./p>
+This is not a regulation.

 ### Contents
 ![symbol of lady justice]({{ site.baseurl }}/images/advisory-committee-reports/courthouse/002.jpg){: .img-right}